swaptacular/swpt_accounts/protocol.rst

    sender's account after the requested amount has been secured.
 This can be a negative number.

-When server implementations process a message they:
+When server implementations process a `PrepareTransfer`_ message they:

 * SHOULD try to secure as big amount as possible, within the requested limits (between ``min_amount`` and ``max_amount``).